senekor/rust-workshop/final_project/src/cli/content_storage.md

 I'll leave it up to you to deliver the paekli.
 Simply read from the file system and print the content to stdout.
-Remeber to remove the file, otherwise a paekli could be delivered twice!
+Remember to remove the file, otherwise a paekli could be delivered twice!

 ```admonish check title="Release"
 Contratulations!